RyanCLuis/Minesweeper/README.md

 ## Acknowledgment
 #### My mom
 - When i was trying to explain to her what ill be making for my first project, she never heard of the game minesweeper.
 She then asked me did i say minesweeper or mindsweeper.
-She thought it would be halarious to make mindsweeper and not to "Blow your Mind" and thus how i came to the theme of Mindsweeper.
+She thought it would be hilarious to make mindsweeper and not to "Blow your Mind" and thus how i came to the theme of Mindsweeper.